rjw57/gitlab-deploy-playground/README.md

 * There is no configuration of email sending or receiving.
 * The mechanism for having the Gitlab instance on a custom URL is untested.
-* Making and restoring from backups require some manual steps.
+* Making and restoring from backups require some manual steps and is fiddly.
-* The Kubernetes namespace used is hard-coded to "gitlab" which makes it a little too easy to do something on production when you thought it was test.
+* SSH host keys are not preserved if the helm release is destroyed and re-created.
+* The initial-root-password secret keeps being recreated since we're going under the feet of tiller a little bit.
+(We probably don't need to create it ourselves but update the docs to explain how you retrieve it.)

 ## Bootstrap